Tate Reeves: Medical cannabis

 In 2020, Mississippi voters approved (by 70%) a medical marijuana initiative; the state supreme court subsequently invalidated the initiative, holding that it was improperly placed on the ballot.
 Reeves opposed the initiative, but said he would honor "the will of the voters" who had overwhelmingly voted in favor of medical marijuana.
 On February 2, 2022, he signed the bill into law, making Mississippi the 37th state to legalize medical cannabis.

-Race and Confederate iconography

-In April 2021, Reeves said, "There is not systemic racism in America."
-Earlier that month, he had declared April "Confederate Heritage Month" in Mississippi.